|Home||Temple Videos||On-line Book

 The Place of the Trumpeting was located at what is now thought to be the southwest corner of the Temple Mount.

 At the base of the southwest corner the remains of “The Place of the Trumpeting” stone was found.
 It lay where it had landed after the destruction of the Temple.

 Josephus tells the location of the towers that the rebels built.
-War of the Jews 9.12
+War of the Jews Book 4, 9.12

 It is most important to remember that the towers were built on corners of the Temple.
-This means that the tower built above the Xystus was built at a corner.
+This means that the tower built above the Xystus was built at a corner of the temple.
 As we can see there is no longer a corner in that place.
 But if there were it would be built at what used to be the northwest corner of Herod’s 600 x 600 foot Temple.

 That gives us the southwest corner of Herod’s Temple.
 Then measure 600 feet towards the east and that gives us the southeast corner.
 Then measure north to find the northeast corner of Herod’s Temple where Josephus wrote that the first tower was built.